richardsonlima/richardsonlima.github.io/slides.md

 permalink: /slides/
 ---

-Below is a curated collection of my technical presentations, architectural deep dives, and the core curriculum of my AI Tutoring program.
+Below is a curated collection of my technical presentations, architectural deep dives.

 ---